-Our corporate structure is subject to risks associated with our contractual arrangements with the VIE.
-These contractual arrangements have not been tested in a court of law in the PRC.
-If the PRC government finds that these contractual arrangement do not comply with PRC laws and regulations, or if these regulations or the interpretation of existing regulations change or are interpreted differently in the future, we and the VIE could be subject to severe penalties or be forced to relinquish our interests in the operations of the VIE and its subsidiary.
+Our corporate structure is subject to risks associated with our contractual arrangements with our VIE.
+The company that investors will own may never have a direct ownership interest in the businesses that are conducted by our VIE and its subsidiary.
+If the PRC government finds that the agreements that establish the structure for operating our business in China do not comply with PRC laws and regulations, or if these regulations or the interpretation of existing regulations change or are interpreted differently in the future, we and our VIE could be subject to severe penalties or be forced to relinquish our interests in the operations of our VIE and its subsidiary.
 This would result in the VIE and its subsidiary being deconsolidated.
-The majority of our assets, including the necessary licenses to conduct business in China, are held by the VIE.
+The majority of our assets, including the necessary licenses to conduct business in China, are held by our VIE.
 A significant part of our revenues are generated by the VIE.
 An event that results in the deconsolidation of the VIEs would have a material effect on our operations and result in the value of the securities diminish substantially or even become worthless.
-Our holding company, our PRC subsidiary, the VIE, the VIE's subsidiary, and investors of Skillful Craftsman face uncertainty about potential future actions by the PRC government that could affect the enforceability of the contractual arrangements with the VIE and, consequently, significantly affect the financial performance of the VIE and our company as a whole.
+Our holding company, our PRC subsidiary, our VIE, the VIE's subsidiary, and investors of Skillful Craftsman face uncertainty about potential future actions by the PRC government that could affect the enforceability of the contractual arrangements with our VIE and, consequently, significantly affect the financial performance of our VIE and our company as a whole.
 For a detailed description of the risks associated with our corporate structure, please refer to risks disclosed under "Item 3.D.
 Key Information-Risk Factors-Risks Related to Our Corporate Structure" in our Annual Report on Form 20-F for the fiscal year ended March 31, 2021, which is incorporated by reference, and "Risk Factors-Risks Related to Our Corporate Structure" in this prospectus.